wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 ### Authentication

-After the plugin is installed in your plentymarket account, carry out the authenticatioin to enable access to the interface.
+After the plugin is installed in your plentymarket account, carry out the authentication to enable access to the interface.

 #### Activating the access to the interface